rzr/awox-mesh-light-webthing/README.rst

 DEVELOP
 =======

-On Mozilla IoT gateway, adapter can be run from shell using:
+On WebThings Gateway, adapter can be run from shell using:

 ::